 Our Dystopian Future

-Dystopian world-building has become an “it” topic within the last decade, especially within Young Adult literature and film.
-Books and their film adaptations, like The Hunger Games or The Maze Runner, propose worlds in which our society has crumbled, affected by global war, disastrous climate change, or totalitarian governments.
-This trend toward cataclysm within YA, along with its main aesthetic foundations, is rooted in a wider social obsession with what the future might hold.
+Dystopian world-building has become an “it” topic within the last few decades.
+Film, television, and literature, especially YA literature, propose worlds in which our society has crumbled, affected by global war, disastrous climate change, or totalitarian governments.
+This trend toward cataclysm, along with its main aesthetic foundations, is rooted in a wider social obsession with what the future might hold.
 This course will consider how our understanding of the future and our fears of what might be have changed over time, based on an analysis of some of the major trends in dystopian literature starting after WWII.
+We will investigate why we see the future so bleakly, taking into consideration issues ranging from race and gender to social class and beyond.
 Taking 1984 as our founding text, we will read works including Octavia Butlers’ The Parable of the Sower, Margaret Atwood’s The Handmaid’s Tale, and Cormac McCarthy’s The Road.
-We will also discuss films and television, including Snowpiercer, Children of Men, and Battlestar Galactica.
+We will also discuss films and television, including Snowpiercer, Children of Men, and Watchmen.